ibelab-ku/e-portfolio-manager-web3j-java/README.md

+ ## Web3j-Java-based e-Portfolio Manager
- ### Ethereum blockchain-based e-portfolio mangement application built using Web3j API, java and solidity languages.
+ Ethereum blockchain-based e-portfolio mangement application built using Web3j API, java and solidity languages.

   [Web3j](http://web3j.io/) is a lightweight, highly modular, reactive, type-safe Java and Android library for working with Smart Contracts and integrating with Ethereum blockchains.